GENERAL INSTRUCTIONS FOR AUTHORS

 - Review articles- more comprehensive reviews on topics of wide general interest within plankton research.
 Potential authors are advised to contact the Editor regarding topic and proposed length.

-- Responses - comments on, or replies to published papers, particularly Horizons articles, within 6 months of appearance in the Journal of Plankton Reasearch; approximately 500 words.
+- Responses - comments on, or replies to published papers, particularly Horizons articles, are actively encouraged.
+They should be submitted within 6 months of appearance in the Journal of Plankton Reasearch; approximately 500 words.
 Max.
 2 printed pages.

 *The aim of "Horizons" is to be somewhat provocative, to set hypotheses and to suggest methods for testing them.
 Based on a concise review of the current issues in a particular field of plankton research, the intention is to stimulate new research and to indicate new directions.
 For examples of recent “Horizons” articles see: Horizons Articles.